1. Home

 Can I Repair My Solar Inverter Myself?

 No. You should never try to fix an inverter yourself.
-It is a complicated piece of technology that requires a lot of technical knowledge, and you could end up making the problem worse, or hurting yourself if you try to fix it.
+It is a complicated piece of electrical technology that requires a lot of technical knowledge.
+You could make the problem worse or hurt yourself.

-Along with making the issue worse or injuring yourself, attempting to fix the inverter on your own could void the maintenance and service agreement for your entire solar system.
+Attempting to fix the inverter on your own could void your maintenance and service agreement.
 In addition, you could face repercussions from your utility company and other government entities because you aren’t a licensed solar technician.

-Ultimately, if you notice that something seems off with your inverter, it is best to call in the professionals.
-They should be able to easily determine the problem, and either fix or replace the inverter as needed.
+Ultimately, if you notice something seems off with your inverter, it is best to call a professional.
+They should be able to determine the problem, and fix or replace the inverter as needed.

 See what solar can do for you: